davelet/your_my_sql/CONFIG_README.md

 ## Security Considerations

-The configuration file is stored in the user's application data directory, which is a secure location that only the user has access to.
+The configuration file is stored in the user's configuration directory, which is a secure location that only the user has access to.
 The file does not store sensitive information like database passwords.

 ## Troubleshooting

 If the application is unable to read or write the configuration file, it will display an error message.
 Common issues include:

-- Permissions issues with the application data directory
+- Permissions issues with the configuration directory
 - Corrupted configuration file

 To resolve these issues, you can try:

-1. Checking the permissions of the application data directory
+1. Checking the permissions of the configuration directory (~/.config/you-my-sql/)
 2. Deleting the configuration file (a new default one will be created)